 Combining ground beef and ground Italian sausage is how I like to do my burgers.
 I like the flavor and texture that adding sausage brings to the burger.
 This same combo is great for meatloaf too.
 I find that the leftovers are better when using this combo than just beef alone.

 Last time I made these burgers I used Real Salt Organic Garlic Pepper Salt for my seasoning.
 I have been a huge fan of their salt for years.
 They kindly send me this seasoning to try.
-Feel to season to taste your burgers with salt, pepper, and garlic powder.
+Feel to season the burgers to taste with salt, pepper, and garlic powder.

-Combine the ground meats and you seasonings together in a large mixing bowl.
+Combine the ground meats and your seasonings together in a large mixing bowl.
 I like a wide one so I can really get in there and quickly get the meat mixed together.
-Try not to overwork the meat just get it to it's mixed together, don't worry about being perfect.
+Try not to overwork the meat just get it to its mixed together, don't worry about being perfect.

-This may sound like me being a nerd, but I do what Alton Brown does, a weight my burgers before I cook them.
+This may sound like me being a nerd, but I do what Alton Brown does, and weigh my burgers.
 The best way to have all your burgers done around the same time is if they are the same size.
 A simple, cheap kitchen scale will help you weight out the burgers.

 For 1 pound of meat, I make 4 quarter pound burgers (or 4 ounces).